Keto Cinnamon Roll Coffee Cake

 Close up of slices of coffee cake on parchment paper.

-How to store and freeze this low carb coffee cake
+How to store and freeze leftovers

 Room temperature: Cover with plastic wrap or transfer to an airtight container.
 It keeps for 1-2 days on the counter.
 After day two, the texture starts to dry out.